 The lift of the cam profile is in the x direction (Figure 25).
-During the cam lift stroke, the piston is raised at high speed (Figure 26), the fuel pressure in the pump chamber increases rapidly, leading to high chamber pressure behind the valve.
-Pressure, high pressure pipe and injector lift chamber increase rapidly (Figure 27).
-When this pressure overcomes injector spring tension, the injector lifts up and injects fuel into the engine combustion chamber.
-The process of injecting fuel into the combustion chamber lasts until the inclined groove on the piston begins to open, and the injection process ends.
+During the cam lift stroke, the piston is raised at high speed (Figure 26), and the fuel pressure in the pump chamber increases rapidly, leading to high chamber pressure behind the valve.
+Pressure, high-pressure pipe, and injector lift chamber increase quickly (Figure 27).
+When this pressure overcomes injector spring tension, the injector lifts fuel into the engine combustion chamber.
+The process of injecting fuel into the combustion chamber lasts until the inclined groove on the piston opens, and the injection process ends.